Badgerati/Pode.Web/docs/Tutorials/Pages.md

 ### Dynamic

-Add dynamic page uses a `-ScriptBlock` instead of `-Layouts`, the scriptblock lets you render different layout/element components depending on query/payload data in the `$WebEvent`.
+Add dynamic page uses a `-ScriptBlock` instead of `-Content`, the scriptblock lets you render different elements depending on query/payload data in the `$WebEvent`.
 The scriptblock also has access to a `$PageData` object, containing information about the current page - such as Name, Group, Access, etc.

 For example, the below page will render a table of services if a `value` query parameter is not present.
 Otherwise, if it is present, then a page with a code-block showing information about the service is displayed: